greltel/abap-form-translator/README.md

     npm run check

-`check` runs abaplint (Clean ABAP rules plus a syntax check against the released ABAP Cloud API) and 42 transpiled tests of `ZCL_FORM_TRANSLATION`, `ZCL_FORM_TRANS_RULES` and `ZCL_FORM_TRANS_USER_CONTEXT`, backed by an in-memory SQLite database so SELECT and `CL_OSQL_TEST_ENVIRONMENT` behave as in the system.
+`check` runs abaplint (Clean ABAP rules plus a syntax check against the released ABAP Cloud API) and all 43 transpiled tests of `ZCL_FORM_TRANSLATION`, `ZCL_FORM_TRANS_RULES` and `ZCL_FORM_TRANS_USER_CONTEXT`, backed by an in-memory SQLite database so SELECT and `CL_OSQL_TEST_ENVIRONMENT` behave as in the system.
-One test is skipped off-stack (`abap_transpile.json`, `skip`): the user context test needs the XCO language API, which the open-abap stubs declare but do not implement.
+Nothing is skipped off-stack.
 The behavior pool tests need the RAP runtime and run in ADT only.

 ## License